SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

-{% include jumbotron.html body="Add Swish to your Swedbank Pay Payment instruments and take advantage of **[Swedbank Pay Settlement Service](/payments/swish/other-features#settlement-and-reconcilliation)** to get consolidated payments and reporting, for all your payment methods." %}
+{% include jumbotron.html body="Add Swish to your Swedbank Pay Payment instruments and take advantage of **[Swedbank Pay Settlement Service](/payments/swish/other-features#settlement-and-reconcilliation)** to get consolidated payments and reporting, for all your payment instruments." %}

 ## How do you get started with Swish through  Swedbank Pay